 Automatic SLRs For the People

 We have the Asahi Optical Company, later named Pentax, to thank for starting the SLR down its long road to the breathtakingly complex DSLRs of today.
 And all they wanted to do, in 1952, was make the reflex mirror come back down on its own (or automatically :-)) so that the photographer wasn't stuck with a blacked-out viewfinder after taking a picture.
 As an aside, in 1949-50 there were a few hundred Duflex SLRs produced by the Gamma Works in Hungary with an instant-return mirror, but they were virtually unknown in the outside world; Asahi Opt.
-Co. was the first to bring it to the mass market.
+Co. was the first to bring it to the mass market with the Asahiflex IIb.
 The same held true for the other innovations of the Duflex: automatic aperture and a pentamirror (a pentaprism was used in the prototype) viewfinder that gave an un-reversed, upright image.
 Other manufacturers would often get the credit for these advances only because they worked in a larger market.
 And sometimes, innovations occurred nearly simultaneously.
-Thus began the slippery slope to seemingly non-stop automation by the Japanese manufacturers.
+Thus began the slippery slope to seemingly non-stop automation by the SLR manufacturers.
 Please keep in mind this will not be an exhaustive list of all innovations, we'll just hit a few of the more pertinent high points along the way:

 Next up for the engineers was the task of integrating metering within the camera body and enabling the camera to do so through-the-lens (TTL) at full aperture while coupled to the lens.
 Up until this point, meters were separate handheld units or clumsily clamped on bits that added bulk and had to be manually coupled to the camera's shutter speed dial.
 Let's see how the manufacturers got beyond that: